 An Explanation of how Criminals use Social Engineering

 Plenty of cyber thieves are starting to hone in on “green” employees who are lacking in technical knowledge.
+This is why when running a business, such as a manufacturing company, organisations such as SubRosa Cyber can offer you advice when it comes to protecting your business software and employees.
 These criminals fool employees into forking over important information like usernames and passwords.
 Some thieves are even tricking people into providing their banking information.
 The bottom line is that your efforts to combat overt hacking attempts can only protect your organization to a certain degree.
 It is imperative that your employees are aware of covert digital theft attempts and how they can proactively fight against these threats.

 Educating Employees about Cyber Security and the Social Engineering Threat